-Last updated March 2017
+Last updated May 2023

 Forced, bonded or compulsory labour, human trafficking and other kinds of slavery and servitude are grave violations of fundamental human rights.
-The Royal Society of Chemistry, under the direction of its Council, will not tolerate such activity and is committed to acting ethically and with integrity at all times, including implementing and enforcing effective systems and controls to combat slavery and human trafficking both within our organisation and by working with our business supply chains.
+The Royal Society of Chemistry, under the direction of its Board of Trustees, will not tolerate such activity and is committed to acting ethically and with integrity at all times, including implementing and enforcing effective systems and controls to combat slavery and human trafficking both within our organisation and by working with our business supply chains.

 Organisation's structure and business

-As a group, The Royal Society of Chemistry has a permanent presence in the United Kingdom, India, China, Germany, Japan and the United States of America.
+The Royal Society of Chemistry has a permanent presence in the United Kingdom, India, China, Germany, Japan and the United States of America.
 The Royal Society of Chemistry maintains, in its supply chains, relationships with many different organisations across several countries, as well as directly employing large numbers of people.

 Due diligence processes for slavery and human trafficking

-During the forthcoming year, we also intend to:
+During the forthcoming year, we intend to:

 Supplier adherence to our values

-- Encouraging self-reporting by our suppliers;
+- Encouraging self-reporting by our suppliers

 Communication and Training